Business Customs

 Although the government has invested heavily in the country’s road network and several major highways have been improved, many roads are in poor condition and there has been an increase in fatal accidents.
 Paved roads connect Kampala to border crossings with Kenya, Rwanda, South Sudan, Democratic Republic of Congo (DRC), and Tanzania.
 Uganda’s first four-lane expressway between Kampala and Entebbe opened in June 2018.
 Due to poor drainage, driving conditions worsen during the rainy season.
 With vehicle ownership in Kampala increasing 10% per year, unpredictable traffic congestion continues to worsen.
 Routine trips across Kampala can take anywhere from 30 minutes to two hours.
 Secondary roads throughout the country remain undeveloped and a vehicle with high clearance is strongly recommended.

 Uganda’s public transport system is unreliable and dangerous.
 Fourteen-seat commuter buses (referred to locally as “taxis” or “matatus”) are used within the cities and for long-distance travel.
 Due to poor vehicle maintenance, rough road conditions, and aggressive driving, these buses are neither safe nor reliable.
-Larger 62-seater buses are also used for long distance travel, but there have been concerns over their safety due to accidents on major highways in part due to speeding and reckless driving.
-Motorcycle-taxis (referred to locally as “boda-bodas”) are common and considered dangerous as most drivers are unlicensed and many drive recklessly.
-In fact, it is estimated around 60% of people admitted to hospitals in Kampala are due to boda-boda related accidents.
-Uber has become a prevalent means of transportation and is considered safe to use.
+Larger 62-seater buses are also used for long distance travel, but concerns remain over their safety due to accidents on major highways involving speeding and reckless driving.
+Motorcycle-taxis (referred to locally as “boda-bodas”) are common and considered dangerous as most drivers are unlicensed and many drive recklesslyUber has become a prevalent means of transportation and is considered safe to use.

 Language

 English (British English) is the official language of Uganda.
 Bantu languages dominate in areas south of Lake Kyoga, while Nilotic languages dominate in the North.
-Swahili is commonly used near Uganda’s borders with Kenya, Tanzania, and the Democratic Republic of the Congo.
+Swahili is commonly used near Uganda’s borders with Kenya, Tanzania, and the Democratic Republic of Congo.

 Health

-Health conditions rapidly change, and travelers are advised to visit the U.S. Centers for Disease Control and Prevention’s Uganda website for the latest information on local health conditions:
+Health conditions rapidly change, and travelers are advised to visit the U.S. Centers for Disease Control and Prevention’s Uganda website for the latest information on local health conditions.

 If you need to consult a doctor, please check with the receptionist at your hotel.
-Pharmacies in Uganda are usually open from 8:00 a.m. to about 9:00 p.m., and on Saturday from 8:00 a.m. to 6:00 p.m.
-A few pharmacies open on Sunday from 8:00 a.m. to 6:00 p.m.
+Pharmacies in Uganda are usually open from 8:00 a.m. to approximately 9:00 p.m., and on Saturday from 8:00 a.m. to 6:00 p.m.
+A few pharmacies are open on Sunday from 8:00 a.m. to 6:00 p.m.

 Private Hospitals: